Rules and Regulations

 Draft

-The draft will take place on May 17th at noon CST.
+The draft will take place on October 25th at 2 PM EST.

 Game Time Slots

-Each team will play one best-of-three match each Saturday and Sunday during the regular season, for a total of two BO3 matches each weekend.
+Each team will be placed into a double elimination bracket and will play one best-of-three (Bo3) match each week from approximately November 1st - December 14th.
+There will be no games scheduled on November 29th for Thanksgiving weekend.
 Actual matchups and schedules will be released via the GCS Discord server and/or the GCS website.

 Finals